Napier Port Holdings Limited Analysis

 Performance

-The following information was extracted from Napier Port Holdings Limited's Half year results, released 21 May 2025
+The following information was extracted from Napier Port Holdings Limited's 2025 Full Year Results, released 19 November 2025

 HIGHLIGHTS

-• Increased forecast underlying result from operating activities for the year to 30 September 2025 of between $59 million and $63 million
+• Earnings guidance for FY2026 for an underlying result from operating activities of between $70 million and $74 million

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.